Osteal Therapeutics

 Series C in 2007

-Serica Technologies, Inc. is a medical device company based in Medford, Massachusetts, specializing in biodegradable, silk-based biomaterial platforms designed for tissue repair.
-The company develops a range of products, including SeriGel, a bioresorbable silk hydrogel used in plastic and reconstructive surgery, and the SeriFascia surgical scaffold implant, which aids in restoring functional collagen tissue lost due to surgery or aging.
-Additionally, Serica offers the SeriACL graft for anterior cruciate ligament repair, the SeriCuff scaffold for rotator cuff tendon repair, and the SeriScaffold surgical mesh for the repair of damaged connective tissues.
-These innovative products serve various applications in orthopedics, sports medicine, and aesthetic and reconstructive plastic surgery.
-Originally founded as Tissue Regeneration, Inc. in 1998, the company rebranded in 2006 and has since operated as a subsidiary of Allergan Inc.
+Serica Technologies, Inc. is a medical device company based in Medford, Massachusetts, specializing in silk-based biomaterial platforms for tissue repair.
+The company develops innovative products, including SeriGel, a bioresorbable silk hydrogel for plastic and reconstructive surgery and drug delivery, and SeriFascia, a surgical scaffold implant that aids in restoring collagen tissue affected by surgery or aging.
+Additionally, Serica offers SeriACL, a biodegradable ligament graft for anterior cruciate ligament repair, SeriCuff for rotator cuff tendon repair, and SeriScaffold surgical mesh for repairing damaged connective tissues.
+The company's products serve various applications in orthopedics, sports medicine, and aesthetic and reconstructive surgery.
+Founded in 1998, Serica Technologies was previously known as Tissue Regeneration, Inc. and rebranded in 2006.

 RatePoint